admariner/solid-client-js/src/e2e-browser/README.md

 Although it shares the project setup, the code that exercises our library in our end-to-end test is isolated in end-to-end-test.html and the TypeScript files reachable from there.
-Thus, whereas the demo project is run using `npx parcel index.html`, the system under test is run using `npx parcel end-to-end-test.html`.
+Thus, whereas the demo project is at `localhost:1234/`, the system under test is at `localhost:1234/end-to-end-test.html`.

 One thing to note is that its dependency on solid-client is on the code _inside this repository_, rather than fetched from npm.
 This means that you will first